tiaherdi/Final_Project_PBO-master/README.md

 # Final_Project_PBO
-This project serve to fullfill final task of Object Oriented Programming.
+This project is served to fulfill final task of Object Oriented Programming class.
 This project created by:
   - Rizal Muharam
   - Tia Herdiastuti